arthur-chaves/arthur-chaves/README.md

 # 👋 Hi there!

-I'm Arthur Chaves,💻 Data Engineer @ Horsa Insight — specialized in data engineering, governance and architecture, with a passion for orchestrating scalable workflows and solving complex data challenges.
+💻 I'm **Arthur Chaves**, a Data Engineer @ Horsa Insight — specialized in data engineering, governance, and architecture, with a passion for orchestrating scalable workflows and solving complex data challenges.

+---
 ## 🚀 About Me

 I’m a multilingual data engineer based in Europe with a background in Economics & Finance.
 I enjoy architecting and maintaining data flows that empower decision-makers with clean, reliable insights.